 So let Lady Alopecia shed a little light on the subject.
 (I’m pretty good at shedding.
 Ask my hairbrush.)

-Read on to discover what causes alopecia, and how you can minimise damage.
+Read on to discover what causes alopecia, and how you can minimize damage.

 Emma’s ‘not a doctor’ disclaimer